-I have invested a lot of time and money into preschool curriculums, and the verdict is that I didn’t love hardly any of them.
+I have invested a lot of time and money into preschool curricula, and the verdict is that I didn’t love hardly any of them.
 In fact, I hardly liked them.
-They fell short of my expectations or wishes, and then I was left with low quality curriculum and less money.
+They fell short of my expectations or wishes, and then I was left with a low-quality preschool curriculum and less money.
 I never thought it would be so hard to find a fantastic preschool or kindergarten curriculum, but it truly is!

 Let me help you avoid this by giving you my best tips and tricks for finding the best curriculum for you!

 1. Every Great Curriculum Needs to Meet Your Child’s Needs

 Whether you have a classroom full of preschoolers or you are homeschooling, a preschool curriculum will be completely worthless unless it meets the needs of the children!

 I have three criteria to judge this with:

 - Interest level – How interested is the child in the curriculum?
 If a child is not excited about what they are learning, your enthusiasm will quickly die out too.
 Avoid curriculum that sounds rigorous and look at programs that are inviting and exciting!
 Think hands-on activities, sensory play, nature walks, reading together, and more.